Home » Employment » Employment Screening Laws » North Carolina

 North Carolina Ban the Box Laws

 North Carolina has implemented “Ban the Box” laws in certain jurisdictions, such as Asheville and Durham County, which prohibit employers from asking about criminal history on initial job applications.
 These laws aim to ensure candidates are evaluated based on qualifications before criminal history is considered.
 Employers must delay criminal background checks until after a conditional job offer or initial interview to comply with local ordinances.
-The Justice Collaborative
+Several North Carolina jurisdictions have adopted “ban the box” laws that restrict when employers can ask about criminal history:

-- Durham: Applies to city contractors (Durham City Policy)
+• Durham: Applies to city contractors

-- Charlotte: Applies to city employment (Charlotte City Policy)
+• Charlotte: Applies to city employment

 Criminal Offense Lookback Periods in North Carolina